 In cities and towns, it isn’t unusual to have people knocking on your front door.
 Door knockers can often be perfectly harmless salespeople, tradesmen, or fundraisers.
 The problem when it comes to protecting older people is that it’s not always easy to know whether someone is genuine.

 Unless you are expecting somebody, the safest thing to do would be to ignore them.
 If possible, take a peek out of your window or through a peephole on your door and see who is there.
-If you don’t recognise the person, or feel suspicious, then don’t answer.
+If you don’t recognise the person or you feel suspicious, then don’t answer.

 On occasions when you do answer the door, you should do the following: